provenance-io/provenance/x/metadata/spec/03_messages.md

 #### Expected failures

 This service message is expected to fail if:
-* Either the existing or proposed are not valid bech32 addresses.
+* Either the existing or proposed values are not valid bech32 addresses.
 * The existing address is not a value owner on any scopes.
 * The signers are not allowed to update the value owner address of a scope being updated.